stepanataccolade/docsv2/sources/integrations/scm/bitbucket.md

 # Bitbucket

-In order to integrate with your Bitbucket account, we automatically set up an Account integration when you log in using your Bitbucket credentials.
-You do not have to do anything to set this up further.
+Bitbucket integration is enabled for your Shippable account in one of 2 ways:

+* You sign in to Shippable with your Bitbucket credentials.
+In this case, we automatically set up an Account Integration for you.
+You can see this integration by going to your Account Settings (gear menu in top navbar) and clicking on `Integrations` in the sidebar menu.

+* You sign in to Shippable with another supported source control provider, and add a Bitbucket integrations through Account Settings -> Integrations.
+To learn how to do this, read the [Adding a Bitbucket integration section](#addBitbucket).

 ---